Skip to content

-In February earlier this year a very interesting research paper was published which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in Washington DC in May 20151.
-We've summarised their conclusions, as well as framed the larger debate which you all, as CAM practitioners, will no doubt be familiar with.
+Recently a very interesting research paper was published, which summarised an expert panel discussion held at the International Scientific Association for Probiotics and Prebiotics (ISAPP) Annual Meeting in May 20151.
+In this article, we consolidate their conclusions, as well as touch on the wider debate of whether prebiotics increase 'bad' as well as 'good' bacteria in the gut.

 The ISAPP discussion centred on the definition of a prebiotic.
-As is common in any field of work, as time progresses bringing with it new knowledge, definitions evolve.
-The publication is a nice example of this.
+As is common in any field of work, as time progresses and new knowledge emerges, definitions evolve.
+This discussion is a nice example of this.
 It describes how the term ‘prebiotic’ in relation to the gut microbiome was coined twenty years ago and since then various organisations have put forward their stance on what a prebiotic actually is.
-These definitions have included referring to prebiotics as non-digestible carbohydrates, which initiate changes in the composition of the gut microflora, and selectively feed friendly bacteria, and in most cases prebiotics are thought to have a positive overall impact on gut health.
-Fructooligosaccharides (FOS) is a type of prebiotic, and generally the most commonly found type of prebiotic in supplements in the UK and Ireland.
+These definitions have included referring to prebiotics as non-digestible carbohydrates, which initiate changes in the composition of the gut microflora, and selectively feed friendly bacteria.
+In most cases prebiotics are thought to have a positive overall impact on gut health.
+Fructooligosaccharides (FOS) are a type of prebiotic, and generally the most commonly found type of prebiotic in supplements in the UK and Ireland.

-The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic; instead it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are eaten, and this means that we should be more open to the possibilities of what a prebiotic is.
+The paper does not aim to correct any of these definitions with a final and conclusive new definition of a prebiotic.
+Instead, it points out that with recent advances in research bringing better techniques for scientists to identify and measure microorganisms, we can now see more comprehensively the changes that take place in the gut microflora, when prebiotics are consumed.

 Over the years, we have encountered the question of "Do Fructooligosaccharides (FOS) feed pathogens?".
-When we use the well accepted and most widely used definition of a prebiotic, (that a probiotic selectively supports the growth of friendly bacteria), by definition, the answer is that no, prebiotics will not feed bad bacteria.
-In light of this publication however, we are taking a fresh look at that definition, and how this might change the way we respond to the question.
+When we use the well accepted and most widely used definition of a prebiotic, (that they selectively supports the growth of friendly bacteria), then by definition, the answer to the question is 'no'.
+Using this definition prebiotics will not feed bad bacteria.
+However, in light of this publication, we are having to take a fresh look at this definition, and how this might change the way we respond to the question.